 ‘Meeting adaptation needs is a prerequisite for sustainable development as by definition, it requires long-term resilience’ (OECD 2019, The Only Way Forward).
-For sustainable development, adaptation goals and activities thus need to be proactively mainstreamed in all areas of decision-making and planning as well as across all sectors.
+To facilitate sustainable development, adaptation goals and activities thus need to be proactively mainstreamed into all areas of decision-making and planning, as well as across all sectors.

-The idea of mainstreaming adaptation is to systematically include climate risk and adaptation considerations in regular decision-making and planning processes instead of only implementing “stand-alone” adaptation measures.
-This can take place at different levels of decision-making (international, national, sub-national level; sectoral and project level), as well as across sectors.
+The idea of mainstreaming adaptation is to systematically include climate risks and adaptation considerations in regular decision-making and planning processes instead of only implementing ‘stand-alone’ adaptation measures.
+This can take place at different levels of decision-making (i.e., international, national, sub-national level; sectoral and project level), as well as across sectors.

-Mainstreaming of adaptation can be applied to a wide range of decision-making contexts, e.g. governmental investment decisions on infrastructure, sectoral strategies, or community development plans.
-The decision-making process itself determines where to best integrate adaptation considerations (the so-called “entry points”).
+The mainstreaming of adaptation can be applied to a wide range of decision-making contexts, e.g. governmental investment decisions on infrastructure, sectoral strategies, or community development plans.
+The decision-making process itself determines where to best integrate adaptation considerations (the so-called ‘entry points’).

-Depending on the entry points, mainstreaming adaptation can be linked to planning, budgeting, training, awareness campaigns etc. Given this range of application, there is no single “blueprint” approach, but rather a wealth of different methods and approaches.
-Mainstreaming can, for instance, mean the inclusion of adaptation experts into planning bodies, a mandatory climate check, or participatory planning approaches and capacity building.
+Depending on the entry points, mainstreaming adaptation can be linked to planning, budgeting, training, awareness campaigns, etc. Given this range of application, there is no single ‘blueprint’ approach, but rather a plethora of different methods and approaches.
+Mainstreaming can for example mean the inclusion of adaptation experts in planning bodies, a mandatory climate check, or participatory planning approaches and capacity building.

-Irrespective of where mainstreaming of adaptation is applied, it always comprises an institutional change process.
+Irrespective of where mainstreaming of adaptation is applied, it always comprises a process of institutional change.

-Examples show that easily understandable, systematic tools can support mainstreaming.
+Examples show that easy-to-understand, systematic tools can support mainstreaming.
 At the same time, there should be enough flexibility to address different mainstreaming challenges.
-The process of setting up mainstreaming of adaptation within an institution and the participation of those in a position to take better informed decisions will be crucial.
+The process of setting up the mainstreaming of adaptation within an institution and the participation of those in a position to take better informed decisions will be crucial.
 The buy-in from high level decision-makers can be very supportive.
-Lessons can be drawn from a large number of cases in which mainstreaming of adaptation has been applied with reference to projected medium- and long-term climate risks e.g. taken from climate risk assessments.
+Lessons can be drawn from a large number of cases in which the mainstreaming of adaptation has been applied with reference to projected medium- and long-term climate risks (e.g. taken from climate risk assessments).

 The Climate Risk Analysis for Ghana serves as example for an in-depth climate risk analysis for identifying and weighing adaptation strategies in the country’s agricultural sector.
 Further examples can be found here.